 In the manga, Reiko still tracks down Yuzuyu’s mother, being tired of hearing or seeing nothing from her for months on end.
 When she finds her, she appears to be living with a man.
 Reiko was enraged by this because she perceived this as Miyako ditching her kid and going to live a new life with some man with no intentions of ever coming back for her daughter.

-This especially hurt Reiko because it’s revealed after this that Reiko cannot bear children, thus she has no intentions of marrying or leaving the house (Yeah, that doesn’t make much sense either.)
+This especially hurt Reiko because it’s revealed after this that Reiko cannot bear children, so she has no intentions of marrying or leaving the house (Yeah, that doesn’t make much sense either.)
 She sees Miyako have a child, what Reiko views as a precious gift, and to seemingly just throw her away is already a massive sin in her eyes, but to do that and then move in with some guy is practically unforgivable to her.

 She and Kippei have a private discussion later, and Reiko basically tells him to have Yuzuyu forget about her mother.
 She’s not coming back, and continuing to give Yuzuyu false hope will only hurt her in the long run.
 Yuzuyu was listening to this, and she was so shocked that she actually did forget her mother.